BankruptG0r3/rsg-pawnshop/README.md

 # rsg-pawnshop
 Pawn Shop Script for RSG Framework Redm

-only set up with one pawn shop but you are able too add more/move locations inside the config.lua you can also add your own items into the pawn shop defined in the config.lua
+only set up with one pawn shop in Valantine but you are able too add more/move locations inside the config.lua you can also add your own items into the pawn shop defined in the config.lua

 Dependdencies:
 ox_lib,